 - Ways to differentiate the purifiers

-- Walking each archetype through the three columns
+- Walking each archetype through five stages of growth

 - Prayers for each archetype

 What are Archetypes?

 Archetypes are universal patterns of power that coordinate how we think and feel.
 All we have to do is say “angel” or “hermit”, and instantly, others know what kind of person we are talking about.
 This is indicative of the amount of power that each archetype contains.
 The Greek origin of the word “archetype” comes from the words archē, meaning “beginning or original” and typos, meaning “pattern, model or type”.
 Thus, an archetype is the original or first pattern from which all others are made.
 On the other hand, each survivor has a light, positive side that unlocks the power of our soul.
 Learning to co-create with the light side of the survivor archetypes is the key to living an authentic, empowered life.

 Due to the nature of this offering where audio files are available for immediate download, refunds are not available.